The amount of money leaving Canadians’ bank accounts to pay off debt climbed last quarter compared to income going in, according to Statistics Canada.

 The decrease came as demand for consumer credit increased, but was more than offset by a decline in both mortgage and non-mortgage loans with the housing market slowing with tighter mortgage rules and rates.

-“We are hearing from Canadians who are carrying an average debt load of $30,000 – people are feeling the stress of today’s debt and wondering how they will cope with higher rates in the future and the possibility of higher unemployment as a result of a drawn-out trade war,” CCS President Scott Hannah said in a release.
+“We are hearing from Canadians who are carrying an average debt load of $30,000 – people are feeling the stress of today’s debt and wondering how they will cope with higher rates in the future and the possibility of higher unemployment as a result of a drawn-out trade war,” CCS CEO Scott Hannah said in a release.

 A CCS annual survey reported 40 per cent of employed Canadians say they are overwhelmed by debt, up five per cent from last year.